cnr-ibba/BIOINFO-guidelines/docs/terminal/slurm.rst

 submit a job exceeding the default time-limit, since this partition is intended for testing purpose.
 If your don't have an idea on when jour job is expected to finish, you will need to submit jour job in the default ``long`` partition with no time limits.
-Moreover partitions are configured for allowing *4Gb* of RAM memory for each CPU allocated, if your process requires more than this default limit, it will fail.
+Moreover partitions are configured to apply some default values to the submitted job, for example by limiting the RAM usage when not specified.
 Considering this, you are enforced to declare clearly your needs by allocating your resources: declaring more than you really require could result in jobs waiting for resources to come, while declaring less than required will result in a failed job.